 In order for their nutritional requirements to be met, the foods you give them need to be "calorie rich" - meaning that they must supply enough calories within a small volume of food.

-Initially, your baby's fat requirements are met by either breast milk or formula.
 But once you have introduced him to solid foods, then it is important that any dairy products you give him are made with whole milk.
-These will provide the extra fats that his body needs, as well as supplying additional calcium.

 When should my baby drink cow's milk?

-Don't give your baby cow's milk as a main drink before his first birthday.
-This is because it is too low in iron to meet your baby's needs.
-Sometimes, the protein in cow's milk can trigger an allergic reaction - please see our Milk Allergy In Baby page for more information.
+Sometimes, the protein in cow’s milk can trigger an allergic reaction – please see our Milk Allergy In Baby page for more information.

-Once your baby is one year of age, you can give him cow's milk - but you should make sure that it is whole milk/full-fat milk.
+Once your baby is one year of age, you can give him cow’s milk as a main drink (source: CDC).

 Why at age 2?

-Because - in the long term - lower fat milk is a healthier option.
-If you wait too long past your child's second birthday, you may find that he has become so accustomed to the flavour and richness of whole milk that he might be unwilling to make the change!
+If you wait too long past your child’s second birthday, you may find that he has become so accustomed to the flavour and richness of whole milk that he might be unwilling to make the change!

 Avocado baby food ideas - Learn more about how to make this important source of health-promoting fats a part of your baby's diet.